Student behavioural profiles in blended learning courses

 FAQ

-A: Students' perceptions of their own engagement and learning styles in relation to the identified behavioural archetypes might vary widely.
+A: Students' perceptions of their own engagement and student needs in relation to the identified behavioural archetypes might vary widely.
 While some students may accurately recognise their patterns of engagement, others might not be as self-aware or may view their behaviours differently due to personal biases or misunderstandings of what constitutes effective engagement.
 The concept of student voice is crucial here, as directly gathering students' insights and reflections on their learning behaviours could provide valuable context to the behavioural data collected through tools like the CLAS.
 Understanding students' perspectives can help educators to see beyond the data, acknowledging the reasons behind certain behaviours and the students' own strategies for learning.

 Q: What role does text analysis play in identifying and understanding the nuances of student engagement in online learning environments?